Due to privacy laws, US Sailing cannot pre-populate personal contact information at this time.

 US Sailing has assigned a unique boat ID (SKU) to every boat that was issued an ORC or ORR certificate since 2022.
 You should have received an email from US Sailing assigning you a boat ID for your boat.

-ORR Partially Measured v.
-Fully Measured
+ORR: Partially Measured vs. Fully Measured

 Please complete the following questions to identify what configuration or changes from an existing certificate you would like to test with this trial certificate.
 All data pertaining to the areas listed below will be completed later in the form.